s-damian/rust-solana-wallet/README.md

 **Multiple keypairs (derivation)**:

-If you want to generate several seeds with a single mnemonic phrase, you must set the ```NB_DERIVATIONS``` environment variable to a value greater than 1.
+If you want to generate several keypairs and keypairs pubkey with a single mnemonic phrase, you must set the ```NB_DERIVATIONS``` environment variable to a value greater than 1.

 Your non-derived keypair will be created in your ```KEYPAIR_PATH``` JSON file.